peerkar/liferay-gsearch/README.md

 ElasticHQ is an excellent lightweight Elasticsearch plugin for managing and monitoring indexes and Elastic cluster.
 Installation instructions [here](http://www.elastichq.org/support_plugin.html).
 After installation point your browser (by default) to http://localhost:9200/_plugin/hq/

-## There's Audience Targeting Integration Now.
-How Could I Add Something Like GeoDistance There?

-See 'fi.soveltia.liferay.gsearch.core.impl.query.QueryBuilderImpl'.
-That's where the Audience Targeting condition gets added and the place where any other logic like that should be added.
-If you want to improve relevancy by a field, please remember, that it has to be in the query, not in the filter.

 # Project Roadmap <a name="Roadmap"></a>
 Upcoming: